 The best way to see our residency first hand is to do an acting internship (AI) with us.
 This will give you an opportunity to work closely with residents from all three years of training as well as various faculty members.
-During this month long rotation, you will work on both our Family Medicine Inpatient Service (FMIS) and our Maternal Child Health Service (MCH).
+During this month long rotation, you will work on both our Family Medicine Inpatient Service (FMIS) and our Family Centered Perinatal Care Service (FCPC).
 You will also have an opportunity to spend a few half days in our outpatient clinic and attend our Wednesday morning conference series with our resident physicians.

 About the Internship